 Queen Nandi: King Atehene's Wife Speaks After Her Husband's Deportation From Scotland

-- Queen Nandi, the wife of King Atehene of the Kubala Kingdom, has broken her silence following her husband's deportation from Scotland
+- Queen Nandi, the wife of King Atehene of the Kubala Kingdom, has broken her silence after her husband's deportation from Scotland

-- In a video, Nandi blasted critics of her partner, detailing their life struggles and their children’s whereabouts after Kofi Offeh’s eviction
+- In a viral video, she blasted critics of her partner, detailing their life struggles and their children’s whereabouts after Kofi Offeh’s eviction

-- The sad sentiment has warmed the hearts of Ghanaians as they flood the comments section of her video to share their varied opinions
+- The sad sentiment warmed the hearts of Ghanaians as they flooded the comments section of her video to share their opinions

 King Atehene of the Kubala Kingdom's wife, Jean Gasho, also known as Queen Nandi, has spoken following her husband's recent eviction.